eclipse/vorto/website/content/tutorials/payloadmapping.md

 	<figure class="screenshot">
   	<img src="/images/tutorials/payload_mapping/edit_mapping.png">
 	</figure>
-> <a target="_blank" href="http://vorto.eclipse.org/#/details/devices.aws.button.mapping/BatteryVoltagePayloadMapping/1.0.0">Source Code</a>
+> <a target="_blank" href="http://vorto.eclipse.org/#/details/org.eclipse.vorto.tutorial.mapping/DistancePayloadMapping/1.0.0">Source Code</a>

 You may have spotted, that we are using a set of different xpath functions to define the mapping rule.
-You can find more information about all available functions and how to use them in the [Function Reference Documentation](https://github.com/eclipse/vorto/blob/0.10.0.M3/server/repo/repository-mapping/docs/built_in_converters.md)
+You can find more information about all available functions and how to use them in the [Function Reference Documentation](https://github.com/eclipse/vorto/blob/0.10.0.M4/mapping-engine/docs/built_in_converters.md)

-**Create another mapping to correlate it to the AWS IoT Button:**
+**Create another mapping to correlate it to the Distance Sensor:**

+Up to now, we have merely created a specification for the payload of the distance data.
+Now, we must assign it to the actual Distance Sensor Device Information Model:

-1. Click the **Create new Model** Button and choose the type you want to create from the context menu.
+1. In the Vorto Repository, click the **Create Model** Button and select **Mapping**.
 	<figure class="screenshot">
 	<img src="/images/tutorials/getting_started/create_function_block_designer_btn.png">
 	</figure>
-2. Enter a name, for example, AWSIoTButtonPayloadMapping as a **Mapping**.
+2. Enter a name, for example _DistanceSensorPayloadMapping_
 3. Adjust the entries for the input fields **Namespace** and **Version**, if necessary.
 4. Click **Create**.
 	<figure class="screenshot">